oscar-project/documentation/docs/versions/oscar-2201.md

 ## Languages

-OSCAR 22.01 has subcorpora for 142 languagees (counting the Multilingual corpus).
+OSCAR 22.01 has subcorpora for 142 languages (counting the Multilingual corpus).
 The following table exhibits the size, number of documents and number of words for each of them.

 Note that the size accounts for the raw uncompressed file size, counting metadata.